AnkilP/ankilp.github.io/src/content/blog/anti-podcast.md

 description: How can we preserve nuance without making knowledge inaccessible?
 ---

 In an era of abundant information, we grapple daily with a difficult tradeoff: the tension between high fidelity (deep expertise, complexity, and nuance) and high understanding (clarity, approachability, and usability).
 We often compromise depth for breadth, or fidelity for accessibility.
-But what if we could find ways to balance both?
+But what if we could have both?

 Patrick Collison tweeted about what makes great leaders.
 And his thoughts centered on three criteria: